mechmotum/mechmotum.github.io/content/pages/guide.rst

 MSc Thesis
 ----------

-35 ECs (~945 hours, 24 weeks)
+35 ECs (980 hours, ~25 weeks full time)

 Basic Steps:

 - (CoR based MSc tracks only) Submit MSc initiation form.
-- Formulate a research question or hypothesis that you'd like address in consultation with your supervisors (usually in the later portion of your literature study period).
+- Formulate a research question or hypothesis that you'd like address in consultation with your supervisors (this usually occurs in the later portion of your literature study period).
-- Develop a written project plan (2-3 pages): research question/aim/goals, your basic technical approach, timeline, milestones, resources, etc.
+- Develop a written project plan (3 pages): research question/aim/goals, your basic technical approach, timeline, milestones, resources, etc.
 - Organize a kickoff meeting with all of your supervisors to present your research project and project plan.
+- Adjust your project plan based on the feedback at the kickoff meeting.
 - Work on the project with your daily supervisor's guidance.
 - Present your progress at a midterm meeting with all of your supervisors.
+The midterm should occur after you have significant preliminary results that demonstrate you can succeed in the final project execution.
 - Work on the project with your daily supervisor's guidance.
-- Send your draft thesis to your supervisors and arrange a Go/No-Go meeting.
-- Arrange your MSc defense.
+- Once you are getting close to a draft thesis arrange a Go/No-Go meeting.
+This meeting should include all members of your defense committee.
+Typically give the supervisors one week to read and comment on the draft before the meeting.
+- If you get a "Go" at the Go/No-Go meeting then you should initiate the arrangement of your defense by submitting the correct forms to your track coordinators and department secretaries.
+- If you get a "No-Go", at the Go/No-Go meeting then take the supervisors' feedback and improve your work until you are ready for another Go/No-Go meeting.
+- When you have a "Go", edit your thesis based on the supervisors' feedback.
-- Edit your thesis and send the final version to your supervisors two weeks before the defense.
+  When you have a final version of your thesis, send it to your supervisors two weeks before the defense and submit it to the TU Delft Education Repository.
+  Make sure to add an embargo if your work requires one.

 Other: